provector/jPBCE/README.md

 Editor also supports storing your challenges for future editing.
 Use option "Save Editor File" and "Load Editor File" subsequently.
 Extension is .jpbce, but they are essentialy JSON format.
 I highly recommend doing this, as currently there's no way of reading back xml file (maybe in the future? with saves support?)

-I have tested it as much as I could so please post all the bugs/errors here.
+I have tested it as much as I could so please don't hesistate to open an issue if you found one or have some ideas!.
 If I find free time I'll try to address them.
 Also, if it gets popular enough I might add Steam Workshop upload option and campaign support.

 Enjoy!